raspberrypilearning/nature-rover/en/step_6.md

 --- task ---

 Add a `My Blocks`{:class='block3myblocks'} block to your rover sprite to animate the rover when it collects the new sample.
-You can copy and paste the code from one of the other functions.
+You can copy and paste the code from one of the other `My Blocks`{:class='block3myblocks'} you have created.

 --- /task ---